Ralph Lyford: Biography

 Born in Worcester, Massachusetts, he began studies at age 12 and 6 years later graduated from Boston's New England Conservatory of Music.
 Lyford studied under George Whitefield Chadwick at the New England Conservatory of Music, and studied under Arthur Nikisch in Leipzig.

 Ralph Lyford assisted Claude Debussy in preparing his Le martyre de Saint Sébastien for its premiere.
 He served as assistant conductor in the US for the San Carlo Opera Company under the management of Henry Russell.
-Lyford was associate conductor of the Boston Opera Company from 1908–1914, working as a member of Max Rabinoff's staff and for a short time assisted in the opera department at the New England Conservatory.
-Later he conducted 3 seasons from 1912-1915 of over 200 presentations of operas with the Aborn Opera Company.
+Lyford was associate conductor of the Boston Opera Company from 1908 to 1914, working as a member of Max Rabinoff's staff and for a short time assisted in the opera department at the New England Conservatory.
+Later he conducted 3 seasons from 1912 to 1915 of over 200 presentations of operas with the Aborn Opera Company.

 In 1912, Lyford conducted Lucia di Lammermoor at the Opera Company of Boston.

 He was hired in 1916 to organize the Cincinnati Conservatory of Music and served as the head of that program.
 In 1920, he founded the Cincinnati Opera.
 In 1925, he was appointed associate conductor under Fritz Reiner.
 He led the opera during its first formative seasons.
 During his tenure, he produced and conducted 234 performances of 30 operas including Martha, Hänsel and Gretel, and Lohengrin.

 Lyford died in Cincinnati, Ohio in 1927 on September 3 of heart disease.

 During his tenure at the Cincinnati Opera Company Lyford also mentored John Jacob Niles.
 Niles said, "Ralph Lyford was a great conductor, teacher, humorist and accompanist.
 He helped me greatly with the problems I had in playing accompaniments."